Getting Started

 International Currency

 Know the exchange rates for international currency and best practices for making purchases in various countries.
-Here is an example of an international currency converter.
+Here is a website with international currency converter, and can show you rate for ATM and credit card conversions.

 Learn (some of) the Language